-Violation of the First Amendment to the United States Constitution, 42 U.S.C. § 1983: Viewpoint Discrimination
+Violation of the First Amendment to the United States Constitution, 42 U.S.C.

+§ 1983: Viewpoint Discrimination

-- 145. Paragraphs 1-144 are incorporated here by reference. - 146.
-The First Amendment binds the State of Florida pursuant to the incorporation doctrine of the Fourteenth Amendment.
-References below to the First Amendment include the First Amendment as applied to states through the Fourteenth Amendment. - 147.
-Viewpoint-based discrimination is presumptively unconstitutional and especially dangerous in higher education.
-And when, as here, that viewpoint-based discrimination prohibits advocacy to change government policy or action, it infringes on core political speech and the right to petition the government. - 148.
-Defendants violated Plaintiff Austin's First Amendment rights by denying her funding to attend and present her scholarship at the Diversity Abroad Conference because of her disfavored viewpoint.
-Dr. Austin plans to continue to seek funding for conferences on topics related to diversity, equity, and inclusion to present her research and fears this funding will similarly be denied, including for conferences she hopes to attend in the coming months. - 149.
-Similarly, Plaintiffs Marr, Queeley, and Rahier intend to seek reimbursement from FIU to attend conferences in the coming months.
-Plaintiffs fear that their requests will be denied because of the content of their speech at these conferences.
-If their requests are denied, they will either have to pay out-of-pocket or forgo attendance.
+122. Paragraphs 1-121 are incorporated here by reference.

+123. The First Amendment binds the State of Florida pursuant to the incorporation doctrine of the Fourteenth Amendment.
+References below to the First Amendment include the First Amendment as applied to states through the Fourteenth Amendment.

+124. Viewpoint-based discrimination is presumptively unconstitutional and especially dangerous in higher education.
+And when, as here, that viewpoint-based discrimination prohibits advocacy to change government policy or action, it infringes on core political speech and the right to petition the government.

+125. Defendants violated Plaintiff Austin's First Amendment rights by denying her funding to attend and present her scholarship at the Diversity Abroad Conference because of her disfavored viewpoint.
+Dr. Austin plans to continue to seek funding for conferences on topics related to diversity, equity, and inclusion to present her research.

-- 150. Plaintiffs fear that by requesting and using funds to attend conferences, host guest speakers, and conduct their research, among other things, they will run afoul of S.B.
-266 and the BOG's Regulations, risking a negative post-tenure review. - 151.
-S.B.
-266 and the Regulations impose unconstitutional viewpoint-based restrictions on faculty and students that contradict the principles of academic freedom.
+126. S.B.
+266 and the Regulations impose unconstitutional viewpointbased restrictions on faculty and students that contradict the principles of academic freedom.
 Specifically, they prohibit otherwise generally available funding for viewpoints disfavored by the State, while permitting financial assistance for programs and activities that condemn those same viewpoints.